Indira4978/Code-Quiz/code-notes.md

-functions needed
+## functions needed

-start the timer --- ok
+- start the timer --- ok

-hide "start" button ---- ok
+- hide "start" button ---- ok

-display the first question --- ok
+- display the first question --- ok

-display the answers options in buttons - ok - first questions
+- display the answers options in buttons - ok - first questions

-validate the answers
+- validate the answers
-correct : play sounds + green
+  -- correct : play sounds + green
-wrong: play sound + red
+  -- wrong: play sound + red

-add 10pts to score when correct answer selected
+- add 10pts to score when correct answer selected

-take 10s off time remaining when wrong selected
+- take 10s off time remaining when wrong selected -- ok

-do not allow for another option to be selected
+- do not allow for another option to be selected

-move to next question after one second
+- move to next question after one second

-after last question, display score
+- after last question, display score

-promt user to enter their score
+- promt user to enter their score

-store scores
+- store scores

 display score when "view high scores" is clicked